 There are Two Types of Calcium Deficiency

 Dietary calcium deficiency exists in individuals who are not getting enough calcium intake through their daily nutrition or supplement intake.
 What happens here is that the natural calcium storage within the bones becomes depleted.
-As a result, the bones begin to waken and thin at an alarming rate.
+As a result, the bones begin to weaken and thin at an alarming rate.
 This deficiency can also lead to osteoporosis, a disease of the bones that triggers bone degeneration, a ‘humped’ back, a major increased risk of fractures, and other serious concerns.

 Symptoms of Dietary Calcium Deficiency